celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 {% hint style="danger" %}
 These keys will control your locked CELO, and thus should be handled with care.
-Store and back these keys up in a secure manner, as there will be no way to recover if them if lost or stolen.
+Store and back these keys up in a secure manner, as there will be no way to recover them if lost or stolen.
 {% endhint %}

 ```bash